Reparametrization Invariance and Some of the Key Properties of Physical Systems: From Classical to Quantum Mechanics

 In Quantum Mechanics the Hamiltonian is often the starting point to define a basis in the Hilbert space for the quantum system to be studied.

-However, if one starts with first-order homogeneous Lagrangian, one has the problem $H\equiv0$ which is a general problem faced in \textit{other important reparametrization-invariant systems}, such as String Theory and Quantum Gravity.
-In \textit{ successful modern Quantum Field Theory models}, the energy $E$ is proportional to $p_{0}$ as the generator of translations along the laboratory time coordinate (\ref{Energy as translation in time}) while the \textit{ Hilbert space} is determined from the relevant \textit{ Relativistic Euler-Lagrange equations}, such as the \textit{ Dirac equation} or its equivalent in the relevant \textit{ Yang-Mills theory}. \textbf{So, it seems reasonable to give up on the notion that energy is related to a Hamiltonian operator coming from a classical system or that the basis of the Hilbert space can be associated to a Hamiltonian operator. }Instead, it may be better to consider that \textbf{\textit{ $H\equiv0$ should define the Hilbert space}} in a way similar to \textit{how one can derive the topology of a space by looking at the algebra of functions over this space. }
+However, if one starts with the first-order homogeneous Lagrangian, one has the problem of $H\equiv0$, which is a general problem faced in \textit{other important reparametrization-invariant systems}, such as String Theory and Quantum Gravity.
+In successful modern Quantum Field Theory models, the energy $E$ is proportional to $p_{0}$ as the generator of translations along the laboratory time coordinate (\ref{Energy as translation in time}) while the Hilbert space is determined from the relevant Relativistic Euler--Lagrange equations, such as the Dirac equation or its equivalent in the relevant Yang-Mills theory.
+So, it seems reasonable to give up on the notion that energy is related to a Hamiltonian operator coming from a classical system or that the basis of the Hilbert space can be associated to a Hamiltonian operator.
+Instead, it may be better to consider that $H\equiv0$ should define the Hilbert space in a way similar to how one can derive the topology of a space by looking at the algebra of functions over this space.

-I will try to turn the issue $H\equiv0$ into a virtue for some suitable expression of $\boldsymbol{H}$ that will define the Hilbert space.

-{\bf This definition of the Hilbert space of a system clearly guarantees the principle of superposition of quantum states.} Then the evolution of the observables for the system (process) under a general parametrization $\lambda$ of a process studied:
+We try to turn the issue $H\equiv0$ into a virtue for some suitable expression of $\boldsymbol{H}$ that will define the Hilbert space.
+This definition of the Hilbert space of a system clearly guarantees the principle of superposition of quantum states.
+Then, the evolution of the observables for the system (process) under a general parametrization $\lambda$ of a process studied:

 should emerge from the extension of the Hamiltonian formalism.